Carl Weiss: Exhumation

-With the approval of the family, the remains of Weiss were exhumed in 1991 and examined by James Starrs to attempt to determine if Weiss was the actual killer of Long.
+With the approval of the family, the remains of Weiss were exhumed in 1991 and examined by James Starrs, a forensic scientist at George Washington University.
 Starrs was also the publisher of the Scientific Sleuthing Review.

 Portrayal in literature

-The character of Adam Stanton in Robert Penn Warren's fictitious All the King's Men is partially based on Weiss.
+The character of Adam Stanton in Robert Penn Warren's fictitious 1946 novel All the King's Men is partially based on Weiss.

 In her 1993 memoir, Marguerite Young mentions the murder of Huey Long and how she used to dance with Weiss as a college girl at Louisiana State University.

-Connection to Ernest Hemingway
+Dubious connection to Ernest Hemingway

 Nobel laureate Ernest Hemingway suffered a severe gash to his forehead when a skylight fell on him in March 1928 in his Paris apartment.
 He was treated at the American Hospital of Paris, and it took nine stitches to suture his head wound.
 He was left with a permanent, prominent scar on his forehead.

 Later in life, Hemingway claimed that the physician who treated him was Carl Weiss.
 However, Hemingway was almost certainly mistaken, as Weiss did not start practicing at the hospital until July 1929, sixteen months after Hemingway was treated for his head wound.